New studies are being added all the time – check back soon if you don’t see one available for your dog!

 Analyzing Lymph Node Spread in Dogs Undergoing Surgery for Thyroid Tumours

-Complete Title: Evaluation of Regional Lymph Node Metastasis in Canine Thyroid Carcinoma
+Scientific Title: Evaluation of Regional Lymph Node Metastasis in Canine Thyroid Carcinoma

 Study Investigator: Dr. Michelle Oblak